 For companies on small budgets, we always recommend that you keep construction to a minimum.

 When building that perfect office, it’s easy to get caught up at the moment and overextend.
 We’ve seen it time and time again.

 Every company approaches the design process differently.
 As an office design company, we recommend thinking hard about what your office really needs to stand out.

 A law firm should heavily invest in quality, commercial-grade furniture in any rooms that clients will use.
 This means investing in quality chairs, a durable boardroom table, and other features to make the office look good.
 Of course, this will cost more, but you want your business to impress your clients and enjoy the longevity of quality products.

-A startup should have less meetings than a law firm and their clients and investors do not expect designer furniture.
-Most startups are looking for a lean approach to workspace design, and because of this, we recommend investing in good quality office chairs and desks for their employees, that will keep team comfortable day in and out.
-And if your budget permits, stand-up desks are great option to invest in as well, both for their performance and health benefits.
+A startup should have fewer meetings than a law firm and their clients and investors do not expect designer furniture.
+Most startups are looking for a lean approach to workspace design, and because of this, we recommend investing in good quality office chairs and desks for their employees, that will keep the team comfortable day in and out.
+And if your budget permits, stand-up desks are a great option to invest in as well, both for their performance and health benefits.